Demetrius II of Georgia: Reign

-King Demetrius was considered quite a controversial person.
-Devoted to Christianity, he was criticized for his polygamy.
-In 1288, on the order of Arghun Khan, he subdued the rebel province of Derbend at the Caspian Sea.
+In 1288, on the order of Arghun, he subdued the rebel province of Derbent, near the Caspian Sea.
 The same year, Arghun revealed a plot organized by his powerful minister Buqa, whose son was married to Demetrius's daughter.
-Bugha and his family were massacred, and the Georgian king, suspected to be involved in a plot, was ordered to the Mongol capital, or Arghun threatened to invade Georgia.
+Bugha and his family were massacred, and the Georgian king, suspected to have been involved in the plot, was ordered to ride to the Mongol capital, lest Arghun threatened to invade Georgia.
 Despite much advice from nobles, Demetrius headed for the Khan's residence to face apparent death, and was imprisoned there.
 He was beheaded at Movakan on 12 March 1289.
 He was buried at Mtskheta, Georgia, and canonized by the Georgian Orthodox Church.

 He was succeeded by his cousin Vakhtang II.